Antineoplastic Drugs — topoisomerase-II inhibitor

 Precisely stated: etoposide on its own is classified by IARC as probably carcinogenic to humans (Group 2A), while etoposide given in combination with cisplatin and bleomycin is carcinogenic to humans (Group 1).
 The concern is treatment-related acute myeloid leukaemia, which can follow etoposide therapy after a short latency.
 This is a recognized, if uncommon, risk of the treatment itself — separate from the much lower-level question of third-party household exposure.

 When someone in a home is being treated with etoposide, the drug and its metabolites leave their body in urine and other excreta for a few days after each dose.
-Studies on oncology units have found etoposide on surfaces including toilet seats, and have shown that changing the sheets or making the bed of a treated patient is a measurable route by which others pick up the drug.
+Studies on oncology units have found etoposide on surfaces including toilet seats.
+A separate study of related antineoplastic drugs (not including etoposide itself) found that changing the sheets or making the bed of a treated patient was a measurable route by which others picked up the drug — a plausible extension to etoposide given the shared excretion mechanism, though not a direct measurement.
 So for a household caregiver, contaminated bedding and bathroom surfaces — not the mattress itself — are the exposure to manage.

 Follow the standard home-chemotherapy precautions your care team provides, generally for about a week after each dose.
 Wear disposable gloves when handling soiled linens or bodily fluids, wash contaminated bedding and clothing separately from other laundry (and run an extra rinse), close the toilet lid before flushing and clean bathroom surfaces, and wash hands afterward.
 The aim is to keep third-party exposure as low as reasonably achievable while the patient gets a vital treatment.